sparrovv/go-recreation-ground/mdprev/README.md

 # mdprev

-Preview your markdown files in the browser with the github flavoured CSS and syntax.
+Preview your markdown files with github flavoured CSS.

 ```
-mdprev markdown_file.md
+mdprev ./markdown_file.md
 ```

-This will open your default browser and show the markdown file.
+This opens your default browser and displays rendered markdown file.

+What's more:

-`mdprev` also listens for changes and updates HTML.
+- `mdprev` listens for changes and updates HTML.
+- when the tab with markdown preview is closed, `mdprev` closes itself as well.

-### TODOs:
+#### TODOs:

-- Open mdprev with random port.
+- Use random port
-- Open mdprev in the background and listen for websocket connection close to terminate itself.